 Instructions for Making Woven Twine Wreath

-1. Steps 1 and 2 or this tutorial are optional, but will add some height to the surface of your wreath.
+1. Steps 1 and 2 of this tutorial are optional, but it will add some height to the surface of your wreath.
 Using hot glue, glue your twine to the inner center ring of your wreath form (If your wreath form has an odd number of rings, skip to Step 2).
 Start and stop at one of your wreath form's short supports that run across the rings.
 Work slowly and apply hot glue to only a couple inches at a time to glue your twine down.